Malta holidays

 Speaking of food, Malta’s culinary scene is not to be missed.
 Street vendors and quaint local eateries tend to be reasonably priced.
 Although you’ll still find an abundance of fine dining spots should you want to splash your cash.

-Overall, Malta can be a cost-effective holiday destination if you plan your trip carefully.
-It’s also worth noting that if you travel during shoulder season, between April and June or September and November, you’ll tend save a few bob on your getaway.
+Overall, Malta holidays can be a cost-effective holiday destination if you plan your trip carefully.
+It’s also worth noting that if you travel to Malta during shoulder season, between April and June or September and November, you’ll tend to save a few bob on your getaway.

 How many days in Malta is enough?

-Holidays to Malta can be anything from a swift four-night city break to a two-week sun-seeking escape.
+Malta holidays in 2025 and beyond can be anything from a swift four-night city break to a two-week sun-seeking escape.
 But we’d recommend a minimum of four to seven nights.
 That leaves plenty of time to explore the capital of Valletta, the ancient city of Mdina and the pre-historic temples of Hagar Qim.
 Longer stays will give you chance to discover the neighbouring islands of Gozo and Comino, renowned for their jaw-dropping beaches and natural beauty.
-And don’t forget to take a moment to appreciate its diving scene!
+And don’t forget to take a moment to appreciate its exciting diving scene!

 Is Malta warmer than Spain?